A Lagrangian filling for every cluster seed: Introduction

-This quiver with potential encodes an arboreal skeleton for the Weinstein relative pair $(\C^2,\La_\beta)$, cf.~\cite[Section 2]{Eliashberg18_Revisited} or \cite[Section 2]{CasalsLagSkel}.
-Intuitively, proving its rigidity is showing that its right-equivalence class is invariant under infinitesimal deformations.
-Technically, we show that its deformation space, the trace space of the Jacobian algebra modulo the ground ring, is trivial.
-Thanks to the constructions in Sections \ref{sec:curves} and \ref{sec:QP_PlabicFence}, we are able to use this rigidity in Section \ref{sec:Symplectic} to show that we can geometrically realize any arbitrary sequence of algebraic mutations in the cluster algebra $\C[X(\La_\beta,T)]$ by a sequence of Lagrangian disk surgeries on that arboreal skeleton for $(\C^2,\La_\beta)$.
+Thanks to the constructions in Sections \ref{sec:curves} and \ref{sec:QP_PlabicFence}, we are able to use this rigidity and properties in Section \ref{sec:Symplectic} to show that we can geometrically realize any arbitrary sequence of algebraic mutations in the cluster algebra $\C[X(\La_\beta,T)]$ by a sequence of Lagrangian disk surgeries on that arboreal skeleton for $(\C^2,\La_\beta)$.
 Near the entirety of the manuscript is devoted to the construction, study and use of this new quiver with potential.

 \begin{remark} Each embedded exact Lagrangian filling $L$ in Theorem \ref{thm:main} gives a closed embedded exact Lagrangian surface $\overline{L}$ in $W(\La_\beta)$, the Weinstein 4-fold obtained by attaching a Weinstein 2-handle to each component of $\La_\beta$.
-If the cluster seeds of $L,L'$ are different, then $\overline{L}$ and $\overline{L'}$ are not Hamiltonian isotopic in $W(\La_\beta)$, only possibly Lagrangian isotopic, cf.~\cite[Section 7]{CasalsNg}.
+If the cluster seeds of $L,L'$ are different, then $\overline{L}$ and $\overline{L'}$ are not Hamiltonian isotopic in $W(\La_\beta)$, only possibly Lagrangian isotopic, cf.~\cite[Proposition 7.11]{CasalsNg}.
 Theorem \ref{thm:main} shows that each of these (typically infinitely many) different closed exact Lagrangians in $W(\La_\beta)$ is embedded in a different closed arboreal Lagrangian skeleton, cf.~\cite[Section 2.4]{CasalsLagSkel}.
-Note also that for each $(L_k,\Gamma_k)$, the object $\mathscr{L}_k:=C_1\oplus\ldots\oplus C_{\pi_0(\La_\beta)}\oplus T^*_{p_1}D_1\oplus\ldots\oplus T^*_{p_b}D_b$ is a compact generator of the wrapped Fukaya category of $W(\La_\beta)$, where $p_i\in D_i$ are interior points, $T^*_{p_i}D_i$ the local cotangent fibers and $C_j$ are the co-cores of the Weinstein 2-handles.
+Note also that for each $(L_k,\Gamma_k)$, \cite[Theorem 1.13]{GPS2} implies that the object $\mathscr{L}_k:=C_1\oplus\ldots\oplus C_{\pi_0(\La_\beta)}\oplus T^*_{p_1}D_1\oplus\ldots\oplus T^*_{p_b}D_b$ is a compact generator of the wrapped Fukaya category of $W(\La_\beta)$, where $p_i\in D_i$ are interior points, $T^*_{p_i}D_i$ the local cotangent fibers and $C_j$ are the co-cores of the Weinstein 2-handles.
 Therefore, Theorem \ref{thm:main} geometrically constructs a compact generator for each vertex of the cluster exchange graph of the cluster algebra $\C[X(\La_\beta,T)]$.
 In particular, when the dg-algebras $\mbox{End}(\mathscr{L}_k)$ are non-positively graded, Theorem \ref{thm:main} geometrically constructs bounded $t$-structures for the wrapped Fukaya category. $\Box$ \end{remark}

 {\bf The map is surjective.} The construction of the cluster algebra structure for $\C[X(\La_\beta,T)]$ has the following property, relating Theorem \ref{thm:main} to the map $\mathfrak{C}$; cf.~\cite{CasalsWeng22,GSW} or Section \ref{ssec:aug} below.
 Given a Lagrangian filling $L$ of $\La_\beta$ and an $\L$-compressing system $\Gamma$, the cluster variables in $\mathfrak{c}(L,\Gamma)$ are indexed by the curves in $\Gamma$ and the arrows in the quiver of $\mathfrak{c}(L,\Gamma)$ record geometric intersections of curves in $\Gamma$.
 The cluster variables are described by a microlocal parallel transport, cf.~\cite[Section 4]{CasalsWeng22}.
 In addition, the cluster seed $\mu_v(\mathfrak{c}(L,\Gamma))$ obtained by algebraically mutating at a vertex $v=\gamma$ of the quiver, indexed by some $\gamma\in\Gamma$, is precisely $\mathfrak{c}(\mu_{D_\gamma}(L,\Gamma))$, where $D_\gamma$ is the $\L$-compressing disk associated to the curve $\gamma\in\Gamma$.
 Therefore, Theorem \ref{thm:main} implies the desired surjectivity: